 Even with appropriate pressure, certain symptoms should prompt medical review:

-- persistent daytime sleepiness,
+- persistent daytime sleepiness despite treatment,

 - frequent or non-restorative awakenings,